My name is James Ouma aka Jim Buttons. I’m the founder of Lifesong Kenya. I would like to give the history of Lifesong Kenya a personal touch.

 After awhile, I started challenging the children I was meeting to envision a better world for themselves.
 I encouraged them to appreciate who they are as opposed to focusing on what they didn’t have.
 With time, we started exploring what it would feel when children discovered and used the treasures they had inside them.
 This revived the desires I had growing up without a father or a man to hold my hands.

 In July 2012, I met 100 boys at the Nairobi Remand & Allocation Prison.
 I started meeting the boys every Friday, which was my off day.
 What begun as a weekly mentoring program soon turned into a long lasting engagement.

 The weekly program involved;

-- visiting boys in prison
+- visiting the boys in prison

-- tracing their homes and parents
+- tracing their families and the people they had wronged

 - verifying information with police officers